So Guy, what did I learn on your recent 9 Day, solo and unsupported, JOGLE Challenge I hear you ask!

 19. It is important to remember your school physicals lessons – what goes up must, eventually come down – unless you’re in Devon and Cornwall then it will feel like it’s all uphill.

 20. Descending, like many of the good things in life, doesn’t last long – so get in the moment and just enjoy it while you’ve got it.

 21. Mindfulness will only get you so far up that monster of a hill, bloody-mindedness will get you the rest of the way.

 22. With your head held high you can be cycling through the flattest, most beautiful landscape stretching out as far as your eyes can see – don’t be fooled though, because you can guarantee there will be a cheeky hill hiding in there ready to catch you off guard.

 23. Talking, or even singing, out loud when you’re cycling alone for any great length of time is not weird and frankly it’s a must.
 There is no day that can’t be improved by belting out a few bars of Taylor Swift’s Shake it off.

 24. Doing it in your own way, in your own time is a liberating, fulfilling experience – but there is nothing quite like the company of another human being.
 Conversation may be broken between passing traffic or you may at times feel your too fast or too slow – but no matter what you have that friendly voice, a conversation and someone with which to share the load.

 25….So those are my truisms, what would you add at number 25?

 But, in all seriousness, what’s been the biggest thing I’ve learnt?

 I try to live my life without regret, because I believe that regrets are a weight around your neck.
-I have and will continue fail at things in life, but I will never regret those failures – because as long as I gave it everything I had and I left it all out there, then I know I tried and that is, and always should be, enough.
+I have and will continue fail at things in life, but I will never regret those failures – because as long as I made the right decision at the time, I gave it everything I had and I left it all out there, then I know I tried and that is, and always should be, enough.